 This week’s question concerns investing:

-I would like to invest in the stock market, preferably in copper.
-But I don’t know how to do it.
+I would like to invest in the stock market, but I don’t know how to do it.
 Is there like a crash course on investing in the stock market you could point me to?
 Thanks. — Louise

 First lesson: Don’t ever put the words “stock market” and “crash” in the same sentence.